 Concrete Foundations

 Concrete is one of the most popular and durable materials used for deck foundations.
 It can be poured in place or precast into blocks and offers long-lasting support.
 Concrete foundations are ideal for areas with unstable soil or where extra weight-bearing capacity is needed.
+Read more in our guide on laying decking on concrete.

 Post Foundations